List of French monarchs: House of Bourbon (1589–1792)

 The Valois line looked strong on the death of Henry II, who left four male heirs.
 His first son, Francis II, died in his minority.
 His second son, Charles IX, had no legitimate sons to inherit.
 Following the premature death of his fourth son Hercule François and the assassination of his third son, the childless Henry III, France was plunged into a succession crisis over which distant cousin of the king would inherit the throne.
 The best claimant, King Henry III of Navarre, was a Protestant, and thus unacceptable to much of the French nobility.

 Ultimately, after winning numerous battles in defence of his claim, Henry converted to Catholicism and was crowned as King Henry IV, founding the House of Bourbon.
-This marked the second time the thrones of Navarre and France were united under one monarch; as different inheritance laws had caused them to become separated during the events of the Hundred Years Wars.
-The House of Bourbon would be overthrown during the French Revolution and replaced by a short-lived republic.
+This marked the second time the thrones of Navarre and France were united under one monarch, as different inheritance laws had caused them to become separated during the events of the Hundred Years Wars.
+The House of Bourbon was overthrown during the French Revolution and replaced by a short-lived republic.

 Long 19th-century (1792–1870)

-The period known as the "long nineteenth century" was a tumultuous time in French politics, the period is generally considered to have begun with the French Revolution, which deposed and then executed Louis XVI.
-Royalists continued to recognize his son, the putative king Louis XVII as ruler of France, however Louis was under arrest by the government of the Revolution, and died in captivity having never ruled.
-The republican government itself went through several changes in form and constitution until France was declared an empire following the ascension of the First Consul Napoleon Bonaparte as Emperor Napoleon I. Napoleon himself would be overthrown twice following military defeats during the Napoleonic Wars.
-After the Napoleonic period followed two different royal governments, the Bourbon Restoration, which was ruled successively by two younger brothers of Louis XVI, and the July Monarchy, ruled by Louis Philippe I, a distant cousin who claimed descent from Louis XIII.
-The French Revolution of 1848 brought an end to the monarchy again, instituting a brief Second Republic that lasted only four years before its President declared himself Emperor Napoleon III, who would himself be deposed and replaced by the Third Republic, and ending monarchic rule in France for good.
+The period known as the "long nineteenth century" was a tumultuous time in French politics.
+The period is generally considered to have begun with the French Revolution, which deposed and then executed Louis XVI.
+Royalists continued to recognize his son, the putative king Louis XVII, as ruler of France.
+Louis was under arrest by the government of the Revolution and died in captivity having never ruled.
+The republican government went through several changes in form and constitution until France was declared an empire, following the ascension of the First Consul Napoleon Bonaparte as Emperor Napoleon I. Napoleon was overthrown twice following military defeats during the Napoleonic Wars.

+After the Napoleonic period followed two different royal governments, the Bourbon Restoration, which was ruled successively by two younger brothers of Louis XVI, and the July Monarchy, ruled by Louis Philippe I, a distant cousin who claimed descent from Philippe I, Duke of Orléans, younger brother of Louis XIV.
+The French Revolution of 1848 brought an end to the monarchy again, instituting a brief Second Republic that lasted four years, before its president declared himself Emperor Napoleon III, who was deposed and replaced by the Third Republic, and ending monarchic rule in France for good.